 - long: Highlights that the variable will hold a large integer value.

-- break: Used to immediately terminate any loop or iteration.
+- break: Used to immediately terminate any loop [→] or iterator [→].

-- if: Allows the program to enter the specific code section once certain conditions are met.
+- if: Allows the program to enter a specific code block once certain conditions are met.

 All the above keywords are frequently used by programmers while writing C code [→].
 Keywords can be different between programming languages but many languages share common keywords like

 Keywords in a programming language are usually the key things that help a compiler [→] or interpreter [→] break down code into an abstract syntax tree [→] to further convert the code into instructions the computer can execute.